Amber Iman: Career

 IRNE Award, The Moon in Oo-Bla-Dee and Mame in Radio Golf with Two River Theater.
 In 2018, she appeared as Crystal in the Kennedy Center production of Little Shop of Horrors.

 In 2016, she was nominated for a Helen Hayes Award for Outstanding Lead Actress in a Musical for her performance as Aldonza in Man of La Mancha with the Shakespeare Theatre Company.
 For this performance, she was also awarded the Emery Battis Award for Acting Excellence.

 In 2017, she played Peggy Schuyler / Maria Reynolds in the first national tour of Hamilton.

 In 2022, she performed her Webby award nominated one-woman show An Evening with Amber Iman at the Minetta Lane Theatre, which was recorded by Audible for streaming.
 That same year, she starred as Nadira in Goddess (Berkeley Rep), and Rafaela in Lempicka (La Jolla Playhouse), winning the Ovation Award for Best Featured Actress in a Musical.
 In 2023, Iman made her A.C.T. debut as Pam Brown in Hippest Trip: The Soul Train Musical.

 In 2024, Iman returned to Broadway, originating the role of Rafaela in the musical Lempicka.
-For her performance she was recognized by the Drama League for Distinguished Performance and was nominated for the Tony Award for Best Featured Actress in a Musical.
+For her performance she was nominated for Distinguished Performance by the Drama League and the Tony Award for Best Featured Actress in a Musical.

 In 2025, Iman reprised her role of Nadira in Goddess Off-Broadway at the Public Theatre.

 Iman is a founding member of the Broadway Advocacy Coalition, an organization that aims to "use arts and storytelling to build a more equitable society".
 She is also a founding member of Black Women on Broadway, an organization that aims to “seek, support, and celebrate black women in theatre”.

-On TV, Amber has been seen on High Maintenance for HBO, and her self-produced short film Steve, has been a critical darling at film festivals across the country and internationally, winning Best Short, Best Actress, and the Audience Choice Award.
-She wrapped production on her second short, Blackberry Winter, this Spring.
+On television, Iman has been seen on HBO's High Maintenance.
+Her film credits include Steve and Blackberry Winter.